Faculty Human Research Ethics

 Please note: the National Ethics Application Form (NEAF) has been replaced by the Human Research Ethics Application (HREA).
 Examples of high-quality HREAs will be provided as they become available.
 In the meantime the NEAF examples provided may continue to assist first-time applicants understand the type of responses and language expected in a successful ethics application.

 Annual/Final Reports and Modifications

-Information regarding annual/final reports and modification requests of previously approved projects is available via the RI Ethics forms website.
+Information and templates for annual/final reports and modification requests of previously approved projects is available on the Human Ethics Forms and Guidelines website.